PeerAct - Upscaling peer-to-peer anti-bias education for promoting common values

 EPTO has developed a peer-to-peer solution to address these issues.
 At its foundation lies the "A world of difference – AWOD” ® training programme, which has been used for more than 20 years and which has already proven its effectiveness in fostering non-discrimination, tolerance, solidarity and equality on more than 350 000 worldwide beneficiaries.
 The programme uses interactive methods such as simulations, small and large group discussion, role-plays, dramatizations, that generate experiences which later help participants reflect and draw conclusions about the ways in which differences impact our daily lives.

-Scale-up the implementation of the AWOD programme by replicating it in 7 new communities within the 6 countries, where the project partners are based: Romania, Portugal, Macedonia, Slovenia, Serbia and Spain.
+Scale-up the implementation of the AWOD programme by replicating it within the 5 countries, where the project partners are based: Romania, Portugal, Macedonia, Slovenia and Serbia.

 Develop and disseminate a framework for cooperation that will allow this non-formal learning process to be included in the European formal learning system as a complementary means to facilitate the acquisition of the fundamental EU values in schools.

-With this project we aim to equip 1700 youngsters across these communities with the necessary social and civic competencies that will make them embrace the values of non-discrimination, tolerance, solidarity and equality.
+With this project we equipped 1700 youngsters across these countries with the necessary social and civic competencies that make them embrace the values of non-discrimination, tolerance, solidarity and equality.